nehadst/Burgertone-IMS/README.md

 - **Email**: [nehad.st@gmail.com](mailto:nehad.st@gmail.com)
 - **Visit the Restaurant**: Check out Burgertone's official page at [burgertone.com](https://burgertone.com)

-We appreciate your interest in the Burgertone Inventory Management System.
+I appreciate your interest in the Burgertone Inventory Management System.
 Whether you have feedback, suggestions, or just want to say hello, don't hesitate to get in touch!